About Us » Frequently Asked Questions

 The questions below address inquiries we most often answer by personal e-mail.
 If you have a general question about the Catholic faith and Church teaching, CLICK HERE for our Catholic Faith FAQs.

-The marriage invalidity (annulment) process begins at the parish level, where a Petition for Declaration of Invalidity is completed with the assistance of the pastor, priest, deacon, or Pastoral Associate; the parish official then will forward the Petition and other necessary documentation (baptism certificates for Catholic parties, marriage certificate and final divorce decree) to the Tribunal and the Petitioner will be contacted for a deposition and personal interview with a Tribunal Auditor.
-That is the official “opening” of the case.
-The former spouse then is contacted for his or her participation and deposition, the witnesses are contacted, and any other necessary evidence is collected for presentation to the Judges and the Defender of the Bond who will review the case and evaluate the testimonies and evidence according to Church law; the Petitioner and his or her former spouse will be given the opportunity to review the testimonies and to respond to what they have read.
+The marriage invalidity (annulment) process begins at the parish level, where a Petition for a Canonical Investigation of the Validity of a Marriage is completed with the assistance of the pastor, priest, deacon, Pastoral Associate or Field Advocate; this person then will forward the Petition and other necessary documentation (baptism certificates for Catholic parties, marriage certificate and final divorce decree) to the Tribunal and the Petitioner will be contacted for a preliminary interview.
+The information in the Petition and the inteview, along with the documentation presented, is evaluated to determine whether the case can be accepted for trial by the Tribunal of the Diocese of Manchester.
+Once the case is accepted by the Judicial Vicar, the Petitioner is contacted regarding the members of the Court and the grounds upon which the case will be examined, and will be asked to sign a libellus - the legal Petition for the case to continue.
+This constitutes the official "opening" of the case.
+The former spouse then is notified of the Petition and is asked to indicate the level of participation he or she intends.
+Witnesses are contacted, and any other necessary evidence is collected for presentation to the Judges and the Defender of the Bond who will review the case and evaluate the testimonies and evidence according to Church law; the Petitioner and Respondent will be given the opportunity to review the testimonies and to respond to what they have read.
 The case then is ready for argument, and a definitive sentence will be issued either in favor of the invalidity of the marriage in question, or upholding the validity of the marriage bond.
-The Petitioner and his or her former spouse will be notified of the final decision of the Judges and will be given the opportunity to read the argument and the final decision before it is sent to the Appellate Court for ratification or comment.
-In addition, a party who objects to the decision of the Tribunal has the right to appeal formally either to the Appellate Court of the Boston Province, or directly to Rome, for its review of the case.
-Once ratified, the case is closed, the parties are notified of the outcome, and if appropriate are given the decree.
-Sometimes special conditions are attached to a decision and must be fulfilled before a party may enter into subsequent marriage in a Catholic Church.
-A lengthier discussion of the process may be found on our "Single Again & Annulments" Web page.
+The parties will be notified of the final decision of the Judges and will be given the opportunity to read the argument and the final decision.
+If the Petitioner, the Respondent, or the Defender of the Bond objects to the decision of the Tribunal, he or she has the right to appeal formally either to the Appellate Court of the Boston Province, or directly to Rome, for its review of the case.
+If no appeal is presented within fifteen days of the reading of the sentence, the parties will be notified of the outcome, and if appropriate, will be given the decree.
+Sometimes special conditions are attached to a decision and must be fulfilled before a party may enter into subsequent marriage in the Catholic Church.
+A lengthier discussion of the process may be found on our "Office of Canonical Services and Tribunal" Web page.

 The Diocese of Manchester provides support to New Hampshire residents and charitable agencies through New Hampshire Catholic Charities and the Bishop’s Charitable Assistance Fund.